There are six solid options from Barcelona airport to the city centre.

 It’s no secret the quickest transport from Barcelona airport is Barcelona’s yellow and black taxis.

 Like most airports you’ll need to grab your airport taxi after waiting in a designated line.
-You won’t be able to hail them like on a normal street.
+You won’t be able to hail them like on a normal street, but for added convenience you can also reserve them in advance:

 In both Terminal 1 and Terminal 2 you’ll find taxi stands right outside after following the signs.
 There should be a designated worker wearing a fluorescent vest to show you to your car.